-- e. whether Google's systemic policy and/or practice of discriminating against employees and job applicants due to their gender violates the Fair Employment and Housing Act; - f. whether Google's systemic policy and/or practice of discriminating against employees and job applicants due to their race violates the Fair Employment and Housing Act; - g. whether Google's systemic policy and/or practice of discriminating against employees and job applicants due to their perceived conservative political views and activities was willful; - h. whether Google's systemic policy and/or practice of discriminating against employees and job applicants due to their gender was willful; - i. whether Google's systemic policy and/or practice of discriminating against employees and job applicants due to their race was willful; - j. whether Google established a hostile work environment or was aware of the same and failed to take corrective action; - k. whether Google's policies or practices violate Cal.
-Bus. & Prof. Code § 17200 et seq.; - 1. whether equitable remedies, injunctive relief, damages, and/or attorneys' fees for the Class and/or Subclasses are warranted. - 343.
-Typicality: Plaintiffs' claims are typical of the claims of the Class and Subclasses as a whole because Plaintiffs are employees or job applicants of Google in California during the respective Class Periods, who were discriminated against for their perceived conservative views, their gender, and/or their race. - 344.
-Adequacy of Representation: Plaintiffs will fairly and adequately represent the interests of the Class and Subclasses because their individual interests are consistent with, and not opposed to, the interests of the Class and Subclasses, and because Plaintiffs have selected counsel who have the requisite resources and ability to prosecute this case as a class action and are experienced labor and employment attorneys who have successfully litigated other cases involving similar issues and have litigated class actions. - 345.
-Superiority of Class Mechanism: Class certification is appropriate because common questions of law and fact predominate over any questions affecting only individual Class Members.
+- c. whether Google has a systemic policy and/or practice of discriminating against employees due to their race; - d. whether Google's systemic policy and/or practice of discriminating against employees due to their perceived conservative political views violates California Labor Code section 1101 and 1102 et seq.; - e. whether Google's systemic policy and/or practice of discriminating against employees due to their gender violates the Fair Employment and Housing Act; - f. whether Google's systemic policy and/or practice of discriminating against employees due to their race violates the Fair Employment and Housing Act; - g. whether Google's systemic policy and/or practice of discriminating against employees due to their perceived conservative political views was willful; - h. whether Google's systemic policy and/or practice of discriminating against employees due to their gender was willful; - i. whether Google's systemic policy and/or practice of discriminating against employees due to their race was willful; - j. whether Google's policies or practices violate Cal.
+Bus. & Prof. Code § 17200 et seq.; - k. whether equitable remedies, injunctive relief, compensatory damages, and/or attorneys' fees for the Class and/or Subclasses are warranted. - 204.
+Typicality: Plaintiffs' claims are typical of the claims of the Class and Subclasses as a whole because Plaintiffs are employees of Google in California during the respective Class Periods, who were discriminated against for their perceived conservative views, their gender, and/or their race. - 205.
+Adequacy of Representation: Plaintiffs will fairly and adequately represent the interests of the Class and Subclasses because their individual interests are consistent with, and not opposed to, the interests of the Class and Subclasses, and because Plaintiffs have selected counsel who have the requisite resources and ability to prosecute this case as a class action and are experienced labor and employment attorneys who have successfully litigated other cases involving similar issues and have litigated class actions.

+206. Superiority of Class Mechanism.
+Class certification is appropriate because common questions of law and fact predominate over any questions affecting only individual Class Members.
 Google's liability in this case is based on uniform company policies and procedures.
 The amount owed to each individual Class Member is small in relation to the expense and burden of individual litigation to recover that amount.
 The prosecution of separate actions against Google by individual Class Members could create a risk of inconsistent or varying adjudications which could establish incompatible standards of conduct for Google.
 A class action is superior to other available methods for the fair and efficient adjudication of the controversy set forth herein.